 Why should you consider visiting Malta?
-If you want a fantastic holiday surrounded by sun and water, put a Malta visit high on your list.
 For so many reasons, my British husband and I highly recommend it.
 We spent five full days in this gorgeous island in between Italy and North Africa.
 Though that hardly makes us experts or anywhere near the level of a local, we feel there are some travel tips and advice we learned that you will need before you plan your trip to Malta.

 Visiting Malta Travel Tips: Time of Year